 A grandparent will begin the legal process of obtaining a court order for visitation by filing an application with the New Jersey Superior Court in the county in which the child resides.
 After the parents of the grandchild in question are given notice of the application, the court will conduct a hearing.
 The parties may need to present evidence showing that visitation is or is not necessary to avoid harm to the child.
 Once the judge is satisfied with whether or not it will award visitation, the judge will proceed to creating a visitation schedule, if applicable.

 What Does This Mean For My Case?

 The New Jersey courts are charged with ensuring that the decisions being made are in the best interest of the child, while also respecting the rights of the parents and the grandparents.
 Since family relationships are complicated, and these types of cases are very fact-specific, there is not a “one size fits all” approach to grandparent visitation.
 If you have any questions about a grandparent visitation issue, you should speak with an attorney.
-Please call the Law Office of Peter Van Aulen for a free consultation to discuss the specifics of your case.
+Please call the Law Office of Peter Van Aulen for a free 30 minute in office consultation to discuss the specifics of your case.

 Moriarty v.
 Brandt, 177 N.J.
 84 (2003)